orbitrs/orbit-analyzer/docs/vscode-integration.md

 If you encounter issues with VSCode integration:

-1. Make sure the `orlint` CLI is in your PATH and works from the terminal
+1. Make sure the `orlint` CLI is in your PATH and works from the terminal (cross-platform support is now robust)
 2. Check that your .orbit files have the correct format
-3. Verify your `.orlint.toml` configuration is valid
+3. Verify your `.orlint.toml` configuration is valid (especially for new rules)
 4. Look for error messages in the OUTPUT panel (View > Output) with "Tasks" selected
+5. See the [Troubleshooting Guide](troubleshooting.md) for platform-specific issues and solutions

+## Roadmap and New Features

+- See the [Implementation Phases](roadmap/implementation-phases.md) for details on new and upcoming lint rules (e.g., lifecycle method checks, event handler naming, prop validation, state mutation, etc.).
+- The extension and CLI will continue to improve with enhanced reporting, rule customization, and performance optimizations.

 ## Additional Resources